 If you are a student or staff member at Surrey and identify as neurodivergent or want to learn how to be an ally to neurodivergent people, please feel free to join us by filling out our sign up form

-To support the neurodivergent community at Surrey, we are setting up two neurodiversity networks: one for staff and one for students.
+To support the neurodivergent community at Surrey, we are setting up a neurodiversity network with two strands: one for staff and one for students.
 They are separate to ensure that there is anonymity for members who belong to either network and better serve the specific needs of each group.

 The staff network is for postgraduate researchers (PGRs), early career researchers (ECRs) and all other staff members who are neurodivergent.